‘Supergirl’ on Independent Lens | Monday, December 23, at 10 pm< < Back to

 While powerlifting may not seem like a typical choice for a young girl, the sport is a family affair.
 Naomi’s father is an accomplished powerlifter himself and younger brother Ari has also taken up the sport.

 As the years pass and Naomi grows and matures, she struggles to stay in her weight class and continue her winning streak.
 Can this young woman still be “Supergirl” if she can no longer break world records?
 With her close family supporting her, Naomi begins a journey toward self-acceptance, discovering the importance of both inner and outer strength.

 “If you ever wanted to be a superhero, Naomi Kutin’s story is proof that it is possible,” said Lois Vossen, Independent Lens Executive Producer.
 “In addition to Naomi, the film reveals the story of her remarkable family — unorthodox Orthodox Jews who sometimes resemble human versions of The Incredibles.
 At a time when many of us feel helpless, Supergirl proves we should never give up on ‘the little guy’ — except today’s superhero is a super girl.”

 Visit the Supergirl page on Independent Lens, which features more information about the film.
-Supergirl will be available for online viewing on the site beginning December 19.

 About Naomi Kutin

 Naomi “Supergirl” Kutin began her powerlifting career at the age of eight and breaking world records at nine.
 She is currently a 16-year-old junior at Ma’ayanot Yeshiva High School for Girls in New Jersey where she excels in both religious and secular studies.
 In addition to her powerlifting, academic and religious pursuits, Naomi enjoys running and works regularly with special needs children.
 She also loves to spend time with her family and friends and hopes to one day become a physical therapist.